code-423n4/docs/awarding/judging-criteria/README.md

 If individual findings are trees, Analyses are the forest.
 They provide wardens with an opportunity to contribute value through high level insights and advice that aren't necessarily covered by specific bugs -- and a way to get credit for doing so.

 Each Analysis is judged based on quality and thoroughness as compared with other reports, with awards distributed on a curve.

+The Autumn 2023 Supreme Court session provided further judging guidelines for Analyses, saying they should provide "[actionable] insight on improvement steps of outlined characteristics."

+Areas of interest include:
+- Full representation of the project’s risk model:
+  - Admin abuse risks
+  - Systemic risks
+  - Technical risks
+  - Integration risks
+  - Non-standard token risks (if in scope)
+- Software engineering considerations
+- In-depth architecture assessment of business logic
+- Testing suite
+- Weakspots and any single points of failure

+Merely repeating the code functionality in pseudo-documentation is not considered valuable information.

 ### QA reports (low/non-critical)